Azure/azure-rest-api-specs/specification/search/data-plane/Microsoft.Azure.Search.Data/readme.md

 ####
   # Make SuggestResult and DocumentSuggestResult generic so we can tell the deserializer what type to instantitate.
   # For SuggestResult, this means we also have to replace AdditionalProperties with a property of the generic type.
-  # ASSUMPTION: We only use AdditionalProperties in situations where they should be replace by a document of generic
-  # type T.
   - from: source-file-csharp
     where: $
     transform: >-